hyphz/hyphz.github.io/data/texts.md

 type.
 @@BlasterBombardier
 Even by using your Blaster role boosts, you may not apply the effect line of your powers that create explosions twice.
-Instead, you may combine any two blast shapes.
+Instead, you may combine any two blast shapes that you know.
 @@Grenade
 **Special:** Choose a type of Ammo before you roll this attack.